flaf/miscellaneous/puppet/modules/unix_accounts/README.md

 # Parameters of the class `unix_accounts::params`

-For the two parameters of this class, `users` and `ssh_public_keys`, the default value is `{}` (in this case the module does absolutely nothing).
+For the two parameters `users` and
+`ssh_public_keys`, the default value is `{}` (in this case the module does absolutely nothing).